Dark Matter from Evaporating Primordial Black Holes in the Early Universe: Primordial Black Holes and Mass Spectrum

 \subsection{Parameterization of the extended mass spectrum}

-As mentioned before the mass spectrum of PBHs produced by both ZN mechanism and domain wall collapse can be a very narrow one, almost comparable to the delta function.
-However in this work, we will consider an extended mass spectrum.
-The extended mass spectrum generally has the form: \be \frac{dN_{BH}}{dM} = f(M,t) , \ee where $N_{BH}$ is the number density of PBH, $M$ is the mass and $t$ is the evolving time.
-As these PBHs behave like non-relativistic particles, their differential energy density as a function of mass is given by: \be \frac{d\rho_{BH}}{dM} \equiv \sigma(M,t) = M f(M,t). \ee We assume here that even though the PBHs are created in the conventional manner but they have a wider spectrum as can be found in the early works ~\cite{AD-JS,DKK,INN,BLW}.
+In this study, we investigate an extended mass spectrum for PBHs.
+The extended mass spectrum is generally described by the equation: \be \frac{dN_{BH}}{dM} = f(M,t) , \ee where $N_{BH}$ represents the number density of PBHs, $M$ denotes the mass, and $t$ corresponds to the evolving time.
+Since these PBHs exhibit non-relativistic behavior, their differential energy density with respect to mass can be expressed as: \be \frac{d\rho_{BH}}{dM} \equiv \sigma(M,t) = M f(M,t). \ee We make the assumption that although the PBHs are formed through conventional mechanisms, they possess a broader spectrum, as suggested in earlier works ~\cite{DKK,INN}.

+In our scenario, we consider a range of PBHs with number and energy densities confined between $M_{min}$ and $M_{max}$.
+The minimum PBH mass, $M_{min}$, must be greater than a lower bound that ensures the assumption $\tau_{BH} \geq t_{eq}$ holds.
+The maximum PBH mass, $M_{max}$, is determined by the requirement that PBH evaporation does not distort the well-established results of BBN-theory.